Skip to main content

 Sanibel Island

 “There are days on Sanibel Island beach when you have layers of shells four feet thick,” said José H. Leal, the director of the Bailey-Matthews Shell Museum here.
-“It’s one of the best places in the world for shelling, for sure.”
+Additionally, “It’s one of the best places in the world for shelling, for sure.”